 Choose the Remove contact option from the Actions menu on the profile page, then choose Permanently delete.
 To delete more than one contact at the same time, navigate to the Data Management Tool page and choose Permanently Delete.
 This action permanently removes all of a contact’s personal information and anonymizes their data in your reports.
 After you delete a contact, you won’t be able to add them back to your audience.
 For step-by-step instructions on this process, read Delete Contacts.

 If one of your contacts asks us to remove their data from every account in Mailchimp, we'll notify you with an email.
-After you receive the email, you'll have 30 days to delete the contact from every audience they're in, as well as any connected integrations.
+You are required to consider whether you have a legal obligation to respond to and address this individual's deletion request in accordance with your obligations under applicable laws.

 Can I translate fields in Mailchimp's signup forms?